shangfuu/avse_challenge/README.md

 ## Evaluation

-We provide a script to extract STOI and PESQ for the devset:
+We provide a script to extract STOI and PESQ for the devset.

+Note: before running this script please edit the paths and file name formats defined in evaluation/avse1/config.yaml (see EDIT_THIS).

 ```
 cd evaluation/avse1/
 python objective_evaluation.py